aaronbjohnson/frontend-nanodegree-neighborhood-map/README.md

 I used the Knockout.js framework to keep the UI updated whenever the data model is changed and to connect the Google map markers to their respective list items.
-I used the Bootstrap framework to make the overall layout reponsive on both larger screens and on mobile screens.
+I used the Bootstrap framework to make the overall layout responsive on both larger screens and on mobile screens.